Have you been thinking about creating an eBook but delaying it because it’s time-consuming?

 - FAQs About Writing an eBook

-Why should you create an eBook: 4 biggest benefits
+Why should you write an eBook: 4 biggest benefits

-Creating an epic eBook takes time and money, right?
-So why should you create an eBook?
+Writing an epic eBook takes time and money, right?
+So why should you write an eBook?

 Here are some of the big reasons to write an eBook.